Russell Findlay (businessman): Honors and awards

 In 2019, Findlay was awarded the FCS Jamie DePeau Leadership Award from the Financial Communications Society.
 The objective of the Jamie DePeau Leadership award is to honor, every year, FCS members who, through personal and professional contributions to their communities, serve as living examples of the selfless, inspirational leadership that Jamie DePeau embodied during her career in financial services marketing.

 Publications and teaching

-Additionally, Findlay has authored or has been featured or quoted in a number of publications including:
+Findlay has written or has been mentioned or quoted in a number of publications including: